Sam Wilson

 I have lost count of the amount of times I’ve forgotten to adjust it when I change my camera angle, resulting in less than optimal photos.
 I now tend to only use it at waterfalls and in forests because of this.

-Then there was the time a friend and I decided to go and shoot this amazing waterfall after a heap of rain in the area.
+A friend and I decided to go and shoot this amazing waterfall after a heap of rain in the area.
 What we didn’t research was the effect that all of this said rain had on the area.
 So much so that many roads were closed and we couldn’t actually get to the waterfall …

 So, over 700km in a day later, with no coffee I might add, this is the only photo I have from that day - lucky he’s cute (the cow of course) …